iredmail/docs/en_US/howto/dovecot.master.user.md

 WARNING:

-* Make sure file `dovecot-master-users-password` is owned by Dovecot daemon user and group, with file permission `0500`, so that others cannot view the file content.
+* Make sure file `/etc/dovecot/dovecot-master-users` is owned by Dovecot daemon user and group, with file permission `0500`, so that others cannot view the file content.